Capturing Modes

 Learn more about the network capturing mode here...

-The network capturing mode in Fiddler has many advantages compared to the traditional HTTPS proxy capturing.
+The network capturing mode in Fiddler has many advantages over traditional HTTPS proxy capturing.
 The main differences are:

 • You don't need to change or set an HTTPS proxy on your operating system or client applications.